 As Canada’s second largest ski area, Sun Peaks Resort in British Columbia has all the elements you’d expect for great family holidays.
 Great champagne powder skiing in winter, biking and hiking in beautiful wildflower-covered hills in summer, and seasonal activities galore.
 Of course, doing all of those great outdoor activities requires fuel in the form of food and drink, as well as downtime to rest up for the next day’s adventures.
 That’s where our guide on where to eat in Sun Peaks Resort comes in.

 Fortunately, visitors will find that Sun Peaks Resort is a fully mature resort town with hotels, vacation rentals, cafes, restaurants, grocery stores and even a school attended by local kids.
 This means that all the resort amenities you need and expect are open in both winter and summer seasons.
 You can be fed, watered and find a comfy place to rest your head at any time of year at Sun Peaks.
 We’re done the heavy eating and sleeping for you, in our quest to bring you where to eat and stay in Sun Peaks resort.

 Where to Eat in Sun Peaks

-A local favourite open all day long, 5Forty Café serves up tasty egg dishes for breakfast, and paninis, Mexican rice bowls, burgers, fries, wings and much more the rest of the day.
-Licensed to serve alcohol as early as 9 AM, you can even get a shot of Baileys in your coffee to warm up before heading out for the day.
+A local favourite open all day long, 5Forty Café serves up tasty bagels for breakfast, and Mexican dishes the rest of the day.
+Licensed to serve alcohol as early as 9 AM, you can even get a shot of Baileys in your coffee to warm up before heading to the slopes.

 Another great café spot for morning coffee, Balacco Café at Sundance Lodge has wraps, sandwiches and baked goods available throughout the day.

 Bottoms Bar & Grill

 Bottoms Bar & Grill is a popular pub and patio with one of the most lively après scenes in town at any time of year.
-Visit on Taco Tuesdays to enjoy delicious tacos at very reasonable prices, along with other pub menu items and a wide selection of draft beer and specialty drinks.
+In summer, don’t miss Taco Tuesdays.
+Enjoy delicious tacos at very reasonable prices, along with other pub menu items and a wide selection of draft beer and specialty drinks.